-Unfortunately, on the 28th October, Helen received the heart breaking news that she had breast cancer.
-She says “I felt utterly devastated.
+Unfortunately, on the 28th October Helen received the heart-breaking news that she had breast cancer.
+She says: “I felt utterly devastated.
 We had already been through so much as a family, and I had just began to think that we could move forward as a family, having secured our new tenancy and gotten the boys into a suitable school for their additional needs.
-I finally felt like we could start healing from everything we had been through.
-Then my cancer diagnosis came along and it was earth shattering”.

-Helen grew up in an orphanage and had only quite recently made contact with her estranged Mother, before she sadly passed away of the same cancer.
+Helen grew up in an orphanage, and at that stage had only quite recently by that stage made contact with her late mother, from whom she had been estranged, and who had been through the same cancer diagnosis.

-As Helen is a lone parent and has no immediate family, she has relied heavily on her local community to provide vital support and care for her and her young children whilst she goes through her cancer treatment.
-Oisin and Tom Óg are looked after by a foster family when Helen attends chemotherapy appointments and other hospital stays.
-She says that her local community in Doughiska have been an incredible support to them throughout her illness.
+As Helen is a lone parent and has no immediate family, she relied heavily on her local community to provide vital support and care for her and her young children while she went through her cancer treatment.
+Oisín and Tom Óg were looked after by a foster family when Helen was attending chemotherapy appointments and other hospital stays.
+She says that her local community in Galway have been an incredible support to them throughout her illness.